Any Colour You Like: Live versions

 On earlier Pink Floyd bootlegged versions of the piece, there was no keyboard solo, and the work was a long jam piece called "Scat Section" or "Scat".
 Gilmour frequently sang along with his guitar solo and the band's female backing singers sometimes came up on stage and sang as well.

 In 1975, it was often extended, sometimes up to nearly fifteen minutes.
 Gilmour and the backing singers often sang along with it.

 In 1994, it was considerably modified, to be more keyboard-heavy, though not extended, as in all earlier performances.
 This version is included on Pulse.

-Waters performed it in his 2006–08 The Dark Side of the Moon Live tour.
+Waters performed it in his 2006–08 The Dark Side of the Moon Live tour, and his 2022–23 This Is Not a Drill tour.